|

 The Lowlands were inherited by the Hapsburgs which after the Protestant Reformation set up a struggle between the indepent-minded Low Landers and the Hapsburgs leading the Counter Reformation.
 The Dutch (United Provinces) in the north managed to maintain their independence in the North, but the Spanish prevailed in the south which is why the Flemish are predominately Catholic.

-France also acquired some territory during the wars of Louis XIV.
+France also acquired some territory during the Wars of Louis XIV.
 It is in large measure the approximate territory of modern Belgium.
 With the Peace of Utrecht (1714).

 What remained of the Spanish Netherlands reverted to the Austrian branch of the Hapsburg family.
 Emperor Joseph II in the 1780s tried to centralize the government in Vienna.
 The Emperor's reforms which were resiste by conservative Catholic elements and the province declared independence (1790).
 The Belgans rejected the monarchy and declared a new United States of Belgium.
 The Hapsburgs managed to peacefully restore order by a show of force (1790), in part because of the outbreak of the French Revolution.
 The Belgians were forced to accept Joseph's great-nephew Charles as their grand duke.

-The French Revolution
+French Revolution (1789)

 Contrl of the Spanish Netherlands passed to the Austrian Netherlands in the years just before the French Rvolution.
 The Hapsburg Emperor Joseph I in the 1780s tried to centralize the government in Vienna.
 The Belgans rejected the monarchy and declared a new United States of Belgium, but the Austrian army suppressed the rebellion.
 The Belgians were forced to accept Joseph's great-nephew Charles as their grand duke.
 After only a few years, however, Revolution swept France and revolutionary forces fighting Austrian and royalist forces seized control of Belgium.
 French Revolutionary armies conquered the province (1794).
 Austria formally ceded it to France (1797).
-Belgium remained under French control until 1815, when Emperor
+Belgium remained under French control until 1815, when Emperor Napoleon Bonaparte returning from exile on Elba was finally defeated by British and Prussian forces at the Battle of Waterloo which was fought in Belgium.

-Congress of Vienna (1815).
+The monarchies of Europe after the Napoleonic Wars redrew the map of the continent at the Congress of Vienna (1815).
 The result were a series of decisions which with drew the map of Europe.
 The Great Powers decided to reunite the Northern and Southern Netherlands, regions which had been separated for over 200 years as a result of the Dutch War of Independence.
 The result was a new Kingdom of the Netherlands.

 The two territories, however, had grown apart during their political division.
 The union of what had been the Spanish or Austrian Netherlands ruled by the Hapsburgs with Holland was an arbitrary, in many ways artificial act.
 The people in the northern and southern areas of the briefly united kingdom differed in religion, language, interests, and historical sentiments.
 Dutch King William I was unpopular.
 A nationalist movement grew in the south during the 1820s.
 Liberals and Catlolics alike (a rare combination) were ready to revolt against the Dutch supremacy.
 The outbreak of the 1830 French Revolution set the example, and on the king's birthday (August 24, 1830), several riots occurred in various Belgium towns.
 The ill-advised occupation of Brussels by an army of 14,000 men exasperated the Belgian nation beyond measure.
 In 7 days the people deposed the old authorities and appointed a provisional government.
 Prince Frederick, the son of the Dutch king, who commanded the troops, was compelled to retreat from Brussels to Antwerp.